 Our family, too, likes to hike.
 That’s why our guests come to us for the enjoyment of eventful hikes every week.
 You can find information on hiking routes, maps or suggestions in the reception area.

-A guided mountain tour with Wolfgang, our mountain guide, promises many special moments.
+A guided mountain tour with Martin, our mountain guide, promises many special moments.

 Hikes from the hotel: